-O'Brien and Jake are examining one of the old ore processing unit to see if it can be turned into a deuterium refinery.
-Sisko checks up on them, just while Jake finds a strange file in the database that he can't delete.
-When O'Brien wants to set it apart for analyzing, he trips a Cardassian security alert.
-He must enter a password, but fails.
-Suddenly the room is locked down and a recorded message Gul Dukat appears on a view screen.
-He warns the 'Bajoran workers' to surrender to their superiors or face the consequences.
-Neurocine gas will be released.
-With the first option not possible, Jake finds a way out of the room through an uridium shaft.
-But their troubles and that of the station's are far from over.
+O'Brien and Jake are preparing one of the old ore processing units to convert it for use as a deuterium refinery.
+Sisko checks up on them, just as Jake finds a strange file in the database which can't be deleted.
+O'Brien accidentally trips a Cardassian security alert, and must enter a password, but fails.
+Suddenly, the room's locked down, and a recorded message from Gul Dukat appears on view screens, warning the 'Bajoran workers' to surrender, or face consequences.
+But their troubles, and that of the station's, are far from over.
 Written by

 Arnoud Tiele (firstname.lastname@example.org)